Understanding Owner-Occupied Properties: What Investors Should Know

 First, let’s explore the advantages associated with investing in owner-occupied real estate.

-- Investors will only need one mortgage for both their primary home and investment property.
+- Simpler financing: Investors will only need one mortgage for both their primary home and investment property.
 Managing a single mortgage payment can be more financially viable than financing multiple investment properties.

-- Investors are near their tenants in the event of an emergency.
+- Proximity to the property: Investors are near their tenants in the event of an emergency.
 If you live on-site, you’ll be able to handle any emergencies that arise quickly.
 Plus, you can ensure that proper care is being taken to maintain the property to your standards.

-- Certain loans are only available to owner occupants.
-In most cases, owner occupants can tap into more affordable financing opportunities than absentee owners or investors.
+- More loan options: Certain loans are only available to owner-occupants.
+In most cases, owner-occupants can tap into more affordable financing opportunities than absentee owners or investors.

 Of course, there are also some disadvantages to consider when investing in owner-occupied rentals.

-- Owner occupancy could mean living with noisy neighbors.
+- Shared living space: Owner occupancy could mean living with noisy neighbors.
 A multi-family property means living in relatively close quarters with your tenants.
-With that, you could be dealing with loud neighbors or tenants that are ready to complain while you’re at home in your unit.
+With that, you could be dealing with loud neighbors or tenants who are ready to complain while you’re at home in your unit.

-- Owner-occupied investors could have a harder time finding renters.
-In some cases, tenants may be reluctant to live on the same property as their landlord.
+- Potentially harder to rent: Owner-occupied investors could have a harder time finding renters.
+Tenants may be reluctant to live in an owner-occupied rental with their landlord so close by.

-- Becoming a landlord is not passive income.
+- Added responsibilities: Becoming a landlord is not passive income.
 As a landlord, you’ll be responsible for managing tenants and maintaining the property.
-Unfortunately, contrary to public perception, managing rental properties requires a considerable amount of work.
-Be prepared to handle the additional workload or find a property management company to handle the day-to-day operations.
+Managing rental properties requires a considerable amount of work.
+Be prepared for the workload or to find a property management company for day-to-day

 Financing Options For Owner Occupants